neoforge-dev/starter/memory-bank/progress.md

 4. **Property Reactivity**: We've implemented getters and setters for component properties to ensure that changes to properties trigger appropriate updates to the component state, such as setting attributes or updating the DOM.

+5. **DOM Element Simulation**: We're creating and managing actual DOM elements in our mocks to simulate the behavior of the component's rendered output, allowing for more realistic testing of element properties and attributes.

-5. **Testing Guide**: We're documenting our approach to testing web components to ensure consistency across the codebase.
+6. **Testing Guide**: We're documenting our approach to testing web components to ensure consistency across the codebase.